acoustic-content-samples/wchtools-cli/README.md

 Please review the [LICENSE](https://github.com/ibm-wch/wchtools-cli/blob/master/LICENSE) and [NOTICE](https://github.com/ibm-wch/wchtools-cli/blob/master/NOTICE) files at the root of this project's git repository before you download and get started with this toolkit.

 ### Install
- Pre-Requisite: Before you install the wchtools CLI, you must install Node 4.3 or a later 4.x version.
-IBM Node 4.6 or a later 4.x version is suggested.
+ Pre-Requisite: Before you install the wchtools CLI, you must install Node 4.3 or a later 4.x or 6.x version.
+IBM Node 4.6 or a later 4.x or 6.x version is suggested.

  You may install the wchtools CLI as a node module directly from the npm registry at https://npmjs.com,  or by downloading and installing a release from the wchtools-cli git repository.